linusjf/BIAY/August2024.md

 [![A New Heart](https://raw.githubusercontent.com/linusjf/BIAY/main/August/jpgs/Day230.jpg)](https://youtu.be/fggc0kDh21M "A New Heart")

-### Day #230 I will remove from you your heart of stone and give you a heart of flesh.
+### Day #230 I will remove from you your heart of stone and give you a heart of flesh

 The Love of the Lord is so great that even though the people of Israel left for idols and fake gods, God never forgot them.
 God promises to deliver Israel from exile and bring them back to their own land.
 “‘For I will take you out of the nations; I will gather you from all the countries and bring you back into your own land.
 25 I will sprinkle clean water on you, and you will be clean; I will cleanse you from all your impurities and from all your idols.
 26 I will give you a new heart and put a new spirit in you; I will remove from you your heart of stone and give you a heart of flesh.
 27 And I will put my Spirit in you and move you to follow my decrees and be careful to keep my laws.
 28 Then you will live in the land I gave your ancestors; you will be my people, and I will be your God.
 29 I will save you from all your uncleanness.
 Eze 36:24-29